dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 var ints = List<int>.from(numbers);
 {% endprettify %}

-If your goal is to _copy_ the iterable and preserve its original element type use `List.of()`.
+If your goal is to _copy_ the iterable and preserve its original element type, then use `List.of()`.
 If you don't care about the element type, or the intent is to get a `List` from an `Iterable` or another collection type, then use `toList()`.